Armand Strainchamps Virtual Exhibition

 Immerse yourself in this virtual version of the Armand Strainchamps Exhibition.
 Use your mouse to browse through the different artist’s pieces and click on the ones you are interested in to see more information.
 Difficulties navigating in this 3D environment?
 Click on the < i > in the top right corner of the window to open the instruction panel.
 To see the 3D exhibition in full screen, click on「 」.

 ⓘ Given display problems with Safari, we highly recommend you to use either Chrome or Firefox browser.
+For a better experience, choose the desktop version over the mobile version.

 Impressions of the visible